Travel smarter. Plan better. Enjoy more.

 This route is built around Eryri (Snowdonia), the Bannau Brycheiniog, and the remote heart of Mid Wales — landscapes of peaks, reservoirs, ridgelines and quiet roads.
 It’s ideal for travellers drawn to scenic driving, walking, photography, waterfalls, dark skies and places that feel far from crowds.

-Best for: mountains, national parks, scenic drives, walking, stargazing, slow travel.
+Best for: mountains, national parks, scenic drives, walking, stargazing, and slow travel.

 For Coastlines, Beaches & Wildlife — The Coastal Way